PWS Technical Assistance

 Public Water System Technical Assistance

-The Field Inspection Team provides on-site advice and assistance to public water systems regarding operation, maintenance, treatment, quality control, testing waivers and testing requirements.
-The Field Inspection Team also investigates complaints made by the public, provides waterborne disease investigations, and provides technical advice during emergency situations.
+If you need assistance on a water quality problem or compliance question, there is help available.
+The Public Water System Inspection Team provides on-site advice and assistance to public water systems regarding operation, maintenance, treatment, quality control, testing waivers and testing requirements.
+The PWSI Team also investigates complaints made by the public, provides waterborne disease investigations, and provides technical advice during emergency situations.

 - Engineering Resources